 If you are using the dynamic library version of GLFW, simply add it to the project dependencies.

-If you are using the static library version of GLFW, add it and the Cocoa, OpenGL, IOKit, CoreVideo and Carbon frameworks to the project as dependencies.
+If you are using the static library version of GLFW, add it and the Cocoa, OpenGL, IOKit and CoreVideo frameworks to the project as dependencies.
 They can all be found in

 It is recommended that you use pkg-config when building from the command line on OS X. That way you will get any new dependencies added automatically.
 If you still wish to build manually, you need to add the required frameworks and libraries to your command-line yourself using the